 An industry-standard rule of thumb is to get 10 times your annual salary.
 With this rule, a person who earns $40,000 a year should get $400,000 coverage.
 This rule will give your beneficiaries 10 years of income when you die.

-But, to get a more accurate estimate of what you need, consider these costs:
+To get a more accurate estimate, consider these costs:

 - Any outstanding loans or debt you need to repay